-The Halloween Family Fun Night was held on Saturday 24 October 2015 at Millner Primary School in partnership with the Australian American Association, Corrugated Iron Youth Arts, Girl Guides, School Sports NT and Millner Primary School.
+The Halloween Family Fun Night was held on 24 October 2015 at Millner Primary School in partnership with the Australian American Association, Corrugated Iron Youth Arts, Girl Guides, School Sports NT and Millner Primary School.

 The event attracted 450 people who enjoyed participating in a variety of activities including 'Creepy Crafts', 'Haunted House', 'Trick-or-Treat Doors' and a spooky disco.
 Prizes for best costumes were awarded during the night, judged by Lord Mayor and Alderman Kate Worden and Alderman Robin Knox.
-Funds raised from the event went towards the partnering community organisations including the Anchorage Sister City Community Committee who must be congratulated on their dedication in producing a very successful community event.
+Funds raised from the event went towards partnering community organisations including the Anchorage Sister City Community Committee.